manpages/worg/README.md

 We're not sure that it makes sense to include `conj` machinery.
 In fact, we have a hunch that we're solving the same problem of building up the state of the universe twice — once by having Monoid instance and calling _mappend_ when new Quantifier with the matching foldable inside arrived, and once when we're building Sequences out of Quantifiers that share a universe and underlying Foldables.
 Instead we should consider using a Semigroup here, populating universes with simple (<>) and reworking process of Report construction.
+Now to generate report we require our Semigroup to also be Foldable.
+This way the step of generating Report is, as specified in “Meanings” section, just folding a structure.